Segmentation-free PVC for Cardiac SPECT using a Densely-connected Multi-dimensional Dynamic Network: Discussion

 Note that iY-PVC method assumes perfect alignments between SPECT images and segmented organ masks.
 In this work, to ensure perfect alignments, CECT images were acquired with retrospective ECG gating during end-expiration.
 Such procedure is slow and will introduce additional radiation.
 To demonstrate that the image quality degrades severely in the case of imperfect registration, iY-PVC was performed on a canine study (acquired in end-diastolic gate) using CECT from another cardiac gate (end-systolic gate).
 One transverse slice was selected and presented in Fig. \ref{fig7}.
 As pointed out by the blue arrows in Fig. \ref{fig7}, if the CECT is not well-aligned with the SPECT images, undesired artifacts were introduced in the reconstructed images.
 The proposed deep-learning network overcame this limitation as CECT and segmented organ templates were not required.
 As indicated by the IMBV values, imperfectly registered CECT also negatively affects quantitative accuracy.
 With only the SPECT data as input, the proposed network demonstrated the potential of accurate IMBV quantification without CECT information and alleviate the concern of any SPECT-CT mismatch.

-Widely used global image quality metrics (such as SSIM and MAE) do not necessarily reflect the image quality in clinical settings.
 In this work, the images acquired with $^{99m}$Tc-RBCs are used for IMBV quantification.
 However, superior SSIM or MAE values do not directly relate to better IMBV measurements.
-In this work, we incorporated the IMBV-derived metric into the overall loss function for network training.
+We proposed to incorporate the IMBV-derived metric into the overall loss function for network training.
 The network can then concentrate more on the cardiac region to produce images with more accurate IMBV quantification for potentially better clinical results.
 It is worth noting that dynamic network with $\ell_{\mathrm{IMBV}}$ (Dy-U-BV) has similar performance to the dynamic network with CECT (Dy-U-CT) in terms of IMBV quantification, which demonstrated the effectiveness of $\ell_{\mathrm{IMBV}}$.
 We believe that similar ideas incorporating the clinical quantification measurements into loss functions could be implemented for a wide range of clinical problems and/or other imaging modalities/tracers.

 The proposed multi-dimension dynamic convolution is not limited to PVC for cardiac SPECT.
 Given its dynamic nature, the proposed dynamic mechanism could be implemented in various neural networks for medical image reconstruction for different imaging modalities to achieve better performance.